Avoiding these 12 common mistakes will help create business cards that don’t end up thrown in a trash bin.

 At the very least, the contact information on your business card should include your business name, your name, title, address, phone number, website, and email address.

-One mistake that’s common to many business cards is that they are mundane and unimpressive and soon become a faint memory.
-Leave someone with a card that looks great, feels great, and clearly defines what your business does — and you and your card won’t soon be forgotten.
+One mistake that’s common to many business cards is that they are mundane and unimpressive.
+Leave someone with a card that looks great, feels great, and clearly defines what your business does, and you and your card won’t soon be forgotten.

-A poor-quality card implies a business that will have poor-quality products and services.
+Low-quality cards might peel apart or lose their ink quickly, which defeats the purpose.
+Worst case scenario, a poor-quality card could imply a business that will have poor-quality products and services.
 Rather than attracting business, this type of card would most likely repel prospective customers.

 Many businesses miss the golden opportunity of utilizing their business card to its full marketing potential.
-Your card should state at least one very powerful reason a customer should do business with you.
+Your card should state at least one very powerful reason a customer should do business with you, or your unique selling proposition.
 For example, an auto service center’s business card that reads in part, “complete automotive repairs” and “all work fully guaranteed” lets people know that the center handles all types of repairs, and builds trust by mentioning the guarantee.

 Does your business card have a font size so small that you need to hand out a magnifying glass in order for it to be read?
-Beware of this practice.
+Don’t fall for that mistake.
 You may be able to cram more information onto the card with a small font, but what good is it if people can’t read it?
 A good guideline is to use a type size no smaller than 7 or 8 points.
-Your name point can be a little larger, about 9 points, and the company name usually looks good at about 12 to 15 points.
+Your name can be a little larger, about 9 points, and the company name usually looks good at about 12 to 15 points.

 Spice up your business cards with a little splash of color.
 You’d be surprised what a difference it makes.
 For example, just as restaurateurs use the color red for its appetizing quality, the judicious use of red in a business card is very visually appealing.
-Avoid the common mistake of grey print on a white background; it lacks contrast, and the print is difficult to read.
+While you’re at it, avoid the common mistake of grey print on a white background; it lacks contrast, and the print is difficult to read.

 On the flip side, don’t make the mistake of color overload.
 Too many colors that don’t complement one another will make the card look busy and will detract from the content of your card.